Mqxx/Minecraft-Server/README.md

 ## Setup Minecraft User
 > Properly set up minecraft user/directory under `/home` on linux.

-The first thing we do is use the [`useradd`][link-useradd-command] command to create a new user with a new home directory.
+The next thing we do is use the [`useradd`][link-useradd-command] command to create a new user with a new home directory.
 We will call this user minecraft and use the user's `/home` directory to set up our server.

+> `-m` is used to create a directory under `/home` for the minecraft user<br>
+> `minecraft` is the name of the user

 ```sh
 useradd -m minecraft